 Amanda has also participated in the Bloomington Early Music Festival, in Bloomington, Indiana, the U.S.A.; the International Harp Convention in Prague, the Czech Republic; the Corso Internazionale di Musica Antica in Urbino, Italy; the Casa de Mateus Festival in Vila Real, Portugal; the Festival Internacional de Musica de Cadaques in Cadaques, Spain; the 3rd Festival Internacional de Música Clásica de Ribadeo, Spain; the Early Music Festival in Utrecht, The Netherlands; the Köthener Bachfesttage, in Köthen, Germany; and the Trigonale Festival der Alten Musik, in Austria.
 She was invited to perform in the prestigious “Solissimo” series at the Magdeburger Telemann Festtage in 2020 (postponed until 2022).

 In addition to maintaining her performing agenda, Amanda is regularly invited as a guest lecturer, most recently at the Conservatorium van Amsterdam, The Netherlands; H.I.P.S.T.E.R.
 Ireland and the Irish World Academy, both in Limerick, Ireland; Renaissance Workshops, Berlin, Germany; the Bauhinia Musik Haus in Hong Kong, and the Kuopio Conservatory in Kuopio, Finland.
 Her article “Advice for Traverso Beginners” was published by “Fluit” magazine in The Netherlands.
 With Kate Clark, she co-authored The Renaissance Flute: A Contemporary Guide, the first modern handbook for the Renaissance flute, published by Oxford University Press in 2020.
+In 2021, she was awarded a NEUSTART-KULTUR grant through the Deutscher Musikrat.

 Amanda lives and teaches in Berlin, Germany.